samadhicsec/threatware-docs/docs/source/create/threats-controls.md

 # Threats and Controls

-If you have been following [](./overview.md#the-threat-modelling-process) then ideally you have already made noted some threats and controls in the Threats and Controls Table, but otherwise you may feel like you have only have gathered a bunch of information about the system you are threat modelling; a description and use cases, references, all the in- and out-of-scope components, identities, authentication and authorisation mechanisms, the functional and technical assets, diagrams, operational security controls.
+If you have been following [](./overview.md#the-threat-modelling-process) then ideally you have already noted some threats and controls in the Threats and Controls Table, but otherwise you may feel like you have only have gathered a bunch of information about the system you are threat modelling; a description and use cases, references, all the in- and out-of-scope components, identities, authentication and authorisation mechanisms, the functional and technical assets, diagrams, operational security controls.
 It may seem odd that only now you are getting to call out threats!

 The good news is that you have already gathered the vast majority of information you need in order to populate the Threats and Controls Table, and populating the table is more about aggregating the information you have collected and presented it concisely in a single place.

 ## Threats and Controls Table